fredie7/gpt_lab_task/README.md

 The Fig 4 above shows the user interface of the application, while Fig 5 to Fig 9 show the interaction between the sample user, “Rico” and all 3 agents (Diagnostic Agent, Recommender Agent & Explainer Agent)

+Fiddle with the application via the following link: https://medical-agentic-ai-client-ofws69j68-matthews-projects-f7e07378.vercel.app/

 To run the system locally on your computer:
 1. Spin up your terminal from Visual Studio Code
 2. Navigate to the Command Prompt(preferred)